by Sellick Partnership | 11 February 2021

-This Valentine’s day why not make a commitment to fall back in love and dedicate some attention to where you spend most of your time – at work.
+This Valentine’s day why not make a commitment to fall back in love with your work and dedicate some attention to your career?

 There are days in all our careers when we don't leap out of bed filled with joy about the forthcoming day at work.
-In fact, sometimes the idea of the coming week can mean that Sunday evening makes you anxious and downright terrified of what the next five days may hold.
+In fact, sometimes the idea of the coming week can mean that Sunday evening makes you anxious about what the next five days may hold.

 If you want to get more out of your career, it might be time to take stock and consider what the problem is in your relationship with work.
 After all, the only thing you will spend more time doing in your life is sleeping, and we all know how much we love that!